Areas of study

-- Storytelling through both documentary and fiction based projects using both linear and non-linear narratives.
+- Narrative and storytelling through documentary and fiction-based projects using both linear and non-linear narratives.

 Briony Keay on why she chose Design for Digital Media at Brighton and her experiences of her time here.

 In year 1, you will explore the practical and analytical uses for screen-based graphic design, through a series of projects.
 Your work will be nurtured and developed through both group and personal tutorials, and inspired by a series of lectures from visiting industry professionals.